oroinc/documentation/book/entities.rst

 -------------------------

 Adding relations between entities is a common task.
 For example, imagine that the owner of an ``Email`` entity can either be a user or a contact.
-Using the Oro Platform, you have two opportunities to manage relations between the email and its owner:
+Using OroPlatform, you have two opportunities to manage relations between the email and its owner:

 :ref:`Use Doctrine's built-in functions <book-entities-doctrine-relations>` to add two relations